 There are thousands of financial advisors and brokers in America.
 A majority of them provide value to their clients.
 Unfortunately, a small percentage don’t and have complaints against them for selling bad products, misleading investors, or stealing from clients.
+A great way to see a financial adviser’s complaints is with FINRA’s BrokerCheck.

 Most financial advisors, brokers, and broker-dealers are registered with the Financial Industry Regulatory Authority (FINRA).
 It is a private corporation that acts as a self-regulatory organization (SRO).